echojc/Tamago/README.md

 ```

 This implementation does not introduce the extra one frame of delay.
 In fact,
-accounting for both this behaviour and the behaviour of `<wait>`, in this
+accounting for both this behaviour and the behaviour of `<wait>`, this
-implementation both these patterns will produce an instantaneous circular spread
+implementation produces an instantaneous circular spread of bullets for both
-of bullets while the ABA implementation produces a clockwise spiral of bullets.
+patterns while the ABA implementation produces a clockwise spiral of bullets.